Crime & Justice

 “He just said, ‘I have to do it.
 You rape our women and you’re taking over our country,” Johnson said.

-“It is a very, very sad day in South Carolina, but it is a day that we will get through,” Governor Nikki Haley, a Republican, told reporters.
-“Parents are having to explain to their kids how they can go to church and feel safe, and that’s not something we ever thought we’d deal with.”
+“It is a very, very sad day in South Carolina.
+It is a day that we will get through,” Governor Nikki Haley, a Republican, told reporters.
+“Parents are having to explain to their kids how they can go to church and feel safe.
+That’s not something we ever thought we’d deal with.”

 -